Kamparia/awesome_r_packages/README.md

 ### Reporting & Presentation
 1. [slidify](http://slidify.org/) - Slidify helps you create and publish beautiful reproducible HTML5 presentations from RMarkdown.
 2. [knitr](https://github.com/yihui/knitr) - The R package knitr is a general-purpose literate programming engine, with lightweight API's designed to give users full control of the output without heavy coding work.

+### Database Connection
+1. [MonetDBLite](https://www.monetdb.org/) - An in-process version of MonetDB, a relational database focused on analytical tasks.
+Similar to SQLite, the database runs entirely inside the R shell, with the main difference that queries complete much faster thanks to MonetDB's columnar architecture.
+2. [RSQLite](https://github.com/rstats-db/RSQLite) - Embeds the 'SQLite' database engine in R and provides an interface compliant with the 'DBI' package.
+The source for the 'SQLite' engine (version 3.8.8.2) is included.